-Ephraim leads ARTICLE 19 Eastern Africa digital right’s work and has worked over the past 5 years in the African ICT/ IP & Media Law industry researching its nexus with International Development.
+Ephraim manages ARTICLE 19 Eastern Africa’s technology policy and human rights projects in 14 countries and has worked over the past 6 years in the African ICT/ IP & Media Law industry researching its nexus with International Development.

-He is an affiliate at the Internet Policy Observatory (IPO) (at the Annenberg School for Communication, University of Pennsylvania) and a member of the UN Secretary General’s Multi-Stakeholder Advisory Group on Internet Governance; the European Commission Global Internet Policy Observatory’s (GIPO) Advisory Group and the Advisory Group for Code Red (a global initiative to accelerate reform of security organisations).
+He is a member of the European Commission Global Internet Policy Observatory’s (GIPO) Advisory Group and the Advisory Group for Code Red (a global initiative to accelerate reform of security organisations).

 He also served as an Independent Expert of the Implementation Advisory Group for Competition, Consumer Trust and Consumer Choice (IAG-CCT) at ICANN among other roles.
-He holds an LLB (with Honours) and has previous training in internet policy and media law from University of Oxford and University of Pennsylvania.
-His LL.B thesis examined the Relationship Between Domain Names and Geographical Indications with a special focus on .wine and .vin applications.
+He is currently pursuing a Masters of Laws- (LL.M Computer and Communications Law) and holds an LLB (with Honours) where his thesis examined the Relationship Between Domain Names and Geographical Indications with a special focus on .wine and .vin applications.
+He has previous certificate training in internet policy and media law from University of Oxford and University of Pennsylvania.